bdunnette/fragmentary-lesion/prospective_residents/applying/index.md

 recognized commitment to both clinical and anatomic pathology and the structural flexibility to customize training plans for community, academic, and research careers.
 The program's breadth and expertise is unique among training programs in the United States.
-Applicants may choose from anatomic only, clinical only, and combined anatomic and clinical pathology tracks.
+Successful applicants may train for careers in community pathology, academic pathology or research.

 ### First Year Resident Applicants